adanlessossi/bd-showcase/README.md

 # Microservices Showcase with Spring Boot and Spring Cloud
-Business &amp; Decision Showcase using Spring Boot and Spring Cloud.
+Business &amp; Decision Showcase using Spring Boot and Spring Cloud (mainly Netflix).
 What we have done here is:

 * Simplified Microservices Communication using Feign REST Client
 * Centralized Microservice Configuration with Spring Cloud Config Server